 Source: processed data, 2020

-Table 11 portrays the coefficient determination which is the Adjusted R Square of 0,375.
-This result shows that organizational culture variable can influence Financial Reporting by 37,5%, while the rest of 62,5% is influenced by other factors which are not included in the regression model.
+Table 11 shows the coefficient determination, which is the Adjusted R Square of 0,375.
+This shows that the organizational culture variable influences Financial Reporting by 37,5%, while the remaining 62,5% is influenced by other factors not included in the regression model.

 DISCUSSION

-The result of the hypothesis testing indicates that organizational culture influences the financial reporting in varieties of organizations in Indonesia.
-However, the influence may not yet be optimal as the Adjusted R Square score exhibits only 0,375.
-This problem is caused by the fact that organizational culture in practice is still not ideal or in other words still flawed.
-This relates to the indicator of organizational culture with a lowest mean score which is using terminologies.
-Terminologies in accounting will be the basis in producing financial report.
-The presentation of financial report needs to have complete, clear, and unbiased accounting terminologies.
-There is 36% of respondents that answered accounting terminology is still not maximally used in producing financial report.
-Hence, the adjusted R square of 0,375 shows that the result is in line with the phenomena uttered in the previous section that there is still problem existing in financial reporting as stated by the Head of the Audit Board of Republic of Indonesia that the financial report of the central government is still not good, The Hanson International case was revealed by the OJK Board of Commissioners and Chief Marketing Officer of the Small-medium Enterprises solutions which said that Micro Small Middle Enterprises (MSME) are still “blind” in accounting.
+The result from the hypothesis testing shows that organizational culture influences financial reporting in varieties of Indonesian companies.
+However, this effect is not yet optimal because the Adjusted R Square score is only 0,375.
+This problem is caused by the fact that in practice, organizational culture is not ideal or, in other words, flawed.
+This relates to the indicator with the least mean score, which involves the use of terminologies in accounting, which is the basis for producing a financial report.
+Its presentation needs to include complete, clear, and unbiased accounting terminologies.
+However, 36% of respondents reported that accounting terminology is still not maximally applied when producing financial reports.
+Therefore, the adjusted R square of 0,375 shows that the result is consistent with the phenomena reported in the previous section.
+The Head of the Audit Board of the Republic of Indonesia stated that the central government's financial report is still lacking.
+In addition, The Hanson International case, which was disclosed by the OJK Board of Commissioners and Chief Marketing Officer of the Small-medium Enterprises solutions, stated that Micro Small Middle Enterprises (MSME) is still “blind” in accounting.